RafaelGmltd/FPGA_Basics/FIFO/fifo_valid_ready/README.md

    - It can hold `ready = 0` to pause data intake.

 4. **If `ready = 0`, the data is "frozen"**
-   - The sender must not change the data on the bus while `ready = 0`.
+   - The transmitter must not change the data on the bus while `ready = 0`.
    - It must keep the same data until `ready` goes high.

 # Why It's Better to Keep `ready` High by Default